casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 # docker-flask-startup-template
 Serving a pretty bootstrapped frontend with login page and payment integration.
 Using docker, flask and stripe in Python.

+# Technologies and features

+- [x] Python & MySQL Database
+- [x] Simplistic REST API with Flask
+- [x] Flask as Backend, serving HTML, CSS and JS
+- [x] Reusing HTML files when loading pages, including scripts, for performance
+- [x] Bootstrapped, pretty theme with a dashboard (using [Creative](https://startbootstrap.com/themes/creative/) and [SB Admin 2](https://startbootstrap.com/themes/sb-admin-2/))
+- [x] User data from signup stored in MySQL Database
+- [x] Login page that checks MySQL Database with credentials
+- [ ] 7-day Trial Period For Subscribers
+- [ ] Error handling
+- [ ] Billing using Stripe for subscriptions

 # Installation

 1. Install Python (3.7 was used for this project)